 POST /api/{version}/objects/sandbox/snapshot/{api_name}/actions/update

-The Create a Sandbox from a Snapshot endpoint creates a sandbox from the available snapshots.
+The existing Create or Refresh Sandbox endpoint can create a sandbox from the available snapshots with the new source_snapshot

 POST /api/{version}/objects/sandbox

-The Refresh a Sandbox from a Snapshot endpoint refreshes a sandbox from a snapshot.
+The Refresh Sandbox from Snapshot endpoint refreshes a sandbox from a snapshot.

 POST /api/{version}/objects/sandbox/{vault_id}/actions/refresh